Skip to main content

 Other

-Other goals still show up in the Goals grid with the same progress bars, and they're included in the Goal Gap Analysis just like Retirement, Education, and Liquidity goals.
+Other goals still show up in the Goals grid with the same progress bars, and they're included in the Goal Gap Analysis just like Retirement, Education, Liquidity, and Debt Payoff goals.

 How Goals Pull Data from the Profile